caay2000/old-exercises/README.md

 }
 ```

-However, as you might have realised, the repository is not returning the customer data in this format.
+However, as you might have realised, the repository is not returning the com.merkleinc.interviewkata.customer data in this format.
 We have already agreed with them the following rules:

 * **Name:**